nccgroup/keimpx/README.md

 # Introduction

-keimpx is an open source tool, released under a modified version of Apache License 1.1.
+keimpx is an open source tool, released under the Apache License 2.0.

 It can be used to quickly check for valid credentials across a network over SMB.
 Credentials can be: